 NGSS was fully implemented in grade K-8

 As this was our first year of fully implementing NGSS, the faculty is at the preliminary stages of curricular mapping.
 In the middle grades, a unit on the Nature of Science is mapped out as well as a general progression of units for grades 6-8.
 Other units are mapped on Planbookedu.
-After having taught the TCI curriculum in grades K-5 during the 2015-16 school year, the teachers will begin formally mapping science during the 2016-17 school year.
-(See Integrated STEM Activities Document Currently used at MBS)
+After having taught the TCI curriculum in grades K-5 during the 2015-16 school year, the teachers will begin formally mapping science during the school year.

-Four “STEM Friday” activities occurred to further address current science trends and utilize the Engineering Design Process in grades TK-5.This involved small groups of students from different grade levels working together to solve sorting, rocketry, car design and structure problems.
+Four “STEAM Days” activities occurred to further address current science trends and utilize the Engineering Design Process in grades TK-5.This involved small groups of students from different grade levels working together to solve sorting, rocketry, car design and structure problems.

 Additionally, during National Engineers Week, students in grades 4 -8 participated in the Fluor Engineering Design Challenge.
 Our team, Peanut Butter and Jelly, won the Orange County division and our school will be awarded $1000!
 Another MBS team of 7th graders came in third place in Fluor’s worldwide competition, competing against primarily high school students.
 Mission School is an early implementer of the Next Generation Science Standards and is incorporating STEM into all aspects of our science curriculum.
 The Fluor event challenged students to design a machine capable of sorting different size beads while using certain specifications and resources, and while also considering cost and time into the design.